Austin Mitchell is a British Labour Party politician who was the Member of Parliament for Great Grimsby from 1977 until 2015.

 As a keynote speaker Mitchell has discussed his stance on European Union, the Common Fisheries Policy and the British voting system, and is a passionate and inspirational orator and communicator.

-To book former Great Grimsby MP Austin Mitchell as the politics speaker for your event contact, Champions Motivational Speakers by completing the online form or calling directly on: +44 1509 85 29 27.
+To book former Great Grimsby MP Austin Mitchell as the politics speaker for your event contact, Champions Motivational agency, by completing the online form or calling directly on +44 1509 85 29 27.

 - Common Fisheries Policy